Trails

 Beaver Dam Boardwalk

-This 0.5 mile trail is a combination makes for a 1.0 mile out-and-back walk into the Beaverdam Creek Swamp National Natural Landmark.
+This 0.5 mile trail is a combination of gravel trail and boardwalk, making for a 1.0 mile out-and-back walk into the Beaverdam Creek Swamp National Natural Landmark.
 This 580 acres of the refuge was designated a National Natural Landmark in 1974 in recognition of the tupelo gum (water tupelo) swamp found there.
 Occurring within the Interior Low Plateau biophysiographic province, this habitat type is an unusual occurrence, as it is typically found further south in the Gulf Coastal Plain biophysiographic province.

 From I-565, the trailhead can be accessed by taking Exit 7 (County Line Rd), turn right (south) on County Line Rd, crossing over the interstate.
-Within 0.1 mile, turn right on Old Hwy 20, this road travels past an industrial area and dead ends at the trailhead in about 2 mils after running parallel to the interstate.
+Within 0.1 mile, turn right on Old Hwy 20, this road parallels the interstate and dead ends at the trailhead in about 2 miles.

 Bicycles are not permitted on this trail.